Data Counting Processing

 trigger

-Replaces consumption data (15 min) greater than “trigger” with 0
+Replace consumption data (15 min) exceeding "trigger" with 0

-Example for an electric meter of 32A max: maximum over 15 min, the meter can increment by:
+Example for an electric meter with a maximum of 32A: at most over 15 min, the meter can increment by:

 1/4 * (3 * 230 * 32)/1000 kWh = 5.52 kWh

--> a "trigger" of 15 is therefore a good value for filtering abnormal data.
+-> a "trigger" of 15 is therefore a good value for filtering anomalous data.

-The system automatically processes the collected raw data several times a day, validates it and saves it (validated data).
+The system automatically processes and validates the raw collected data multiple times a day and saves it (validated data).

-This makes it possible to define consumption at 15 minutes for each meter, to distribute the share of self-consumed energy from the share withdrawn from the network and to aggregate the values of all the meters to indicate the overall consumption and production of the site.
+This allows for the definition of 15-minute consumptions for each meter, distribution of self-consumed energy against that withdrawn from the grid, and aggregation of values from all meters to indicate the overall consumption and production of the site.

-For data to be validated correctly, it is necessary that the raw data collected is correct and complete.
-If necessary, correct them using the rules explained above.
+For data to be validated properly, the collected raw data must be correct and complete.
+If not, correct it using the rules explained above.

-These are the validated data which are used to generate consumption statements and invoicing.
+Validated data are used to generate consumption accounts and billing.

-The date the meters were installed makes it possible to estimate consumption 15 minutes from the meter before the first reading on the portal.
+The meter installation date allows for estimating the 15-minute consumption of the meter before the first reading on the portal.

-The system validates the data since the installation date defined for each meter.
+The system validates data from the defined installation date for each meter.

-For example, if an index is recorded for the first time at 3000 kWh on October 15, 2022 and an installation date is set to June 15, 2022, the system distributes the 3000 kWh over the previous 3 months in periods of 15 minutes.
+For example, if an index is first recorded at 3000 kWh on October 15, 2022, and an installation date is set for June 15, 2022, the system distributes the 3000 kWh over the preceding 3 months in 15-minute periods.

-When a meter reading should not be taken into account in the overall validation, we activate the Compteur isolé mode to ignore it from the overall consumption of the site.
+When a recorded meter should not be included in the overall validation, the Standalone Meter mode is activated to ignore it from the site's overall consumption.

-We can then simply visualize the consumption of this meter but it is neither integrated into the overall consumption nor into the distribution of the site's solar/network energy.
-However, it can be used for settlements and invoicing.
+This allows for simple visualization of the consumption of this meter, but it is neither integrated into the overall consumption nor into the distribution of solar/grid energy for the site.
+However, it can be used for accounts and billing.

-An isolated meter cannot be used in an addition/subtraction rule (see above), nor as a consumption meter for charging station areas.
+A standalone meter cannot be used in addition/subtraction rules (see above), nor as a consumption meter for charging point areas.

-Isolated counters are not visible in the overall site graphs (15 minutes, monthly and annual)
+Standalone meters do not appear in the overall site graphs (15 minutes, monthly, and annual).

-It is possible to create a single virtual electricity meter per site.
+It is possible to create a single electric virtual meter per site.
 This meter deducts and accounts for all energy that is not measured by other meters.

 A virtual meter is created when it is not possible to physically install a meter on a consumer.

-In the case of using meters read manually, it is therefore necessary to regularly insert a reading at the risk of blocking the overall validation of the site.
+In cases of manually read meters, it is therefore necessary to regularly input a reading, or risk blocking the overall validation of the site.

-When the parameters defined above are modified and raw data has already been collected, it is necessary to reconstruct the validated data (resampling) from the beginning or a defined date.
+When the parameters defined above are modified and raw data has already been collected, it is necessary to reconstruct validated data (resampling) from the start or a defined date.

 Go to Configuration > Admin > Resampling (admin user only)

-• Auto : The virtual meter if there is one or otherwise the photovoltaic production.
+• Auto: The virtual meter if there is one, or else the photovoltaic production.

-• Counter selected from drop-down list : The system ignores the raw data for this counter and reconstructs it from the others.
-This mode is impossible if there is a virtual counter.
-Note that a “disabled” counter should not be selected.
+• Selected Meter from Dropdown: the system ignores the raw data from this meter and reconstructs it from the others.
+This mode is impossible if there is a virtual meter.
+Note that a "disabled" meter should not be selected.

-• Nettoyage des données : Removes negative or inconsistent data from validated data.
+• Data Cleaning: removes negative or inconsistent data in the validated data.

 Select a period (start and end).
-If no start date is specified, the site creation date is used.
+If no start date is specified, the site's creation date is used.

-When the reconstruction is started, all validated data existing in the selected period is deleted and then reconstructed.
+When starting the reconstruction, all existing validated data in the selected period are deleted and then reconstructed.

 Possible errors:

-• There is no data between the start date and the end date for at least one counter (excluding isolated counters).
-At least two readings are required in the selected period.
+• There is no data between the start and end date for at least one meter (excluding standalone meters).
+At least two readings must be present in the selected period.

-• At least one of the counters is missing at least one of the registers mentioned above.
+• At least one of the above-mentioned registers is missing for at least one of the meters.

 How Did We Do?